pj1911/my-wiki/docs/Transformers-1.md

 In a transformer, the input is a set of vectors \(\{x_n\}\) of dimensionality \(D\), for \(n = 1, \dots, N\).
 Each vector is called a *token*.
-A token might correspond to:
-- a word in a sentence,
-- a patch in an image
+A token might correspond to a word in a sentence or a patch in an image.

 The individual components \(x_{ni}\) of each token are called *features*.
 A key advantage of transformers is that we do not need to design a different neural network architecture for each data type.
 Instead, we simply convert the